jimma1/harvsterOfNotes/README.md

 Settings in project is configured for localhost only.
 The project uses a directory for templates and a directory for static files.

 To make this software work on your localhost, you must migrate to get the tables into the database before starting the server.
-Users have reported problems with initializing the database.
-The solution to this problem is to delete existing migration files for properly synchronization.